-SUMMARY: HB 242 would make changes to various charter school laws.
+SUMMARY: The Proposed Committee Substitute (PCS) for HB 242 removes all of the content of the bill and replaces it with changes to various charter school laws.

 SECTION 1.1

 CURRENT LAW: G.S.
 115C-218.5 contains all of the following: